ASE A6 Electrical Electronics Practice Test

-47. The number 2 and 3 cylinders of a four cylinder engine are producing less secondary voltage than the 1 and 4 cylinders.
-According to the diagram above which of the following is causing this condition?
+47. The #2 and #3 cylinders of a four-cylinder engine are producing less secondary voltage than the #1 and #4 cylinders.
+According to the diagram above, which of the following is causing this condition?

 - A. There is an open at point A of the ignition system.

 - B. There is an open at point C of the ignition system.

 - C. There is resistance at point C of the ignition system.

 - D. There is resistance at point D of the ignition system.

 48. If a technician reversed the leads of a digital voltmeter on a 12 volt circuit the readout would show: